cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/sideloadly-archive/installing-socket-sideloadly.md

 Due to how custom applications are installed to the device, in most cases you will need to reinstall the Socket jailbreak application to your device every 7 days from your computer.

-We will use PlumeImpactor to install the application to your device.
+We will use Sideloadly to install the application to your device.

 ## Downloads
 <div class="custom-container tip" id="ifJailbreaksAppSigned"><p>